knkrn5/Programming-Concepts/DevOp/docker/docker.md

      # Image name (ankane/pghero) = Fixed, from Docker Hub
    services: # Multiple services
    web: # This can be named anything like web, server or backend etc
-     build: . # This uses the Dockerfile in the current directory
+     build: . # This uses the Dockerfile in the current directory. (if context is not specified, it defaults to the current directory)
      ports:
        - "3000:3000"
      environment: